tutek1/DTLabs/08_UI/lab08.md

 ![](img/HPBarChange.gif)

-and here is the code:
+And here is the code:
 ```GDScript
 extends CanvasLayer